'I Think It Means We're Coming Back': Travelers Flock To LAX Ahead Of Memorial Day

 “You know how you wait for the day on Christmas to open up those presents, you’re excited and you can’t wait to go and do it,” Nowell Canonge said.
 “That’s the way I feel.”

 According to AAA, SoCal travelers will be headed to national parks — with Zion and Bryce Canyon in Utah, Yosemite and the Grand Canyon leading the list.
-As for cities, San Diego and Las Vegas are the top spots.MORE NEWS: Man Jumps To His Death From Atop The Dolby Theater At The Hollywood And Highland Complex
+As for cities, San Diego and Las Vegas are the top spots.MORE NEWS: 29-Year-Old Isaac Bryan Sworn Into California State Assembly To Represent Westside to Inglewood

 For those traveling through LAX, officials recommend arriving two hours before your flight and making a backup plan in case on-site parking garages are full.
 And, as a reminder, face masks are required on LAX property.